 California Penal Code § 502, expands the protection of individuals, businesses, and governmental agencies from tampering, interference, damages, and unauthorized access to lawfully created computer data and computer systems.
 As discussed above, hacking is classified as knowingly accessing and taking data from another computer, computer system, or computer network.
 Therefore, hacking may be prosecuted as a misdemeanor or a felony.
 In California, a computer crime is considered a misdemeanor for the first violation if it does not result in injury and the value of the used services does not exceed $950.
 A misdemeanor is punishable by a fine up to $5,000 and up to one year in county jail.
 If the value of the computer service used exceeds $950, the crime is charged as a felony with a fine up to $10,000 and up to 3 years in county jail.

-At our law firm, we help inform clients regarding the laws and regulations that apply to cybercrime.
+At our law firm, we help our clients regarding computer hacking laws and relevant violations.
 You may contact us in order to setup an initial consultation.